Restoring the strategic asset allocation

 How can I identify a change in the investment structure?

 The justETF System will inform you by e-mail about a change in your investment structure.
 You can determine the tolerance bandwidth within which the weightage of an investment class or an individual ETF may fluctuate in the Portfolio monitoring

 .
 If the value moves away from the defined bandwidth, then you will be notified by e-mail.

 For example, you will find the portfolio rebalancing function in Portfolio overview

-You can adjust the target allocation at any time.
-For this purpose, use the button "Edit target allocation" that lies above the rebalancing graph.
+You can edit the target allocation at any time.
+For this purpose, use the button "Edit target allocation" which is located above the rebalancing graph.

-The justETF System calculates an order list for rebalancing with the required buy and sell orders.
+The justETF System automatically calculates an order list with all necessary buy and sell transactions for the portfolio rebalancing.
 This is done taking into consideration the saved order fees and the planned deposits and withdrawals.
-You can see the order fees in the left sidebar and they can be adjusted if required.
-The calculation that considers the order charges will help you to check the efficiency of your adjustments.
-You can also adjust the quantities in the order list if required.
-The resulting deviations can be seen in the rebalancing graph.
-For more on direct transfer of order to your bank, see the Order list
+You can see the order fees above the order list and adjust if necessary.
+This will help you to check the efficiency of your adjustments.

-.
-Click on "Save" to save the changes in your virtual portfolio in justETF.
+Click on "Save" to save the changes in your virtual portfolio.